elisgitpage/Building-micrograd-course/README.md

-# GitHub Codespaces ♥️ Jupyter Notebooks
+# Building Micrograd with Jupyter Notebooks

 Using this jupyter notebook to code-along with Andrej Karpathy on his building micrograd youtube tutorial: https://youtu.be/VMj-3S1tku0